AlbionaHoti/django_user_dashboard/README.md

 # django_user_dashboard

-The user dashboard is build with Django framework and jinja2 templates.
+The user dashboard is build with Django framework and Bulma Css Framework.